 - Integration: Reconciling different data names and values for the same data element.

-All of the above processes prepare the data for further analysis.
+All of the above processes prepare the data for better & easier further analysis.
 Data Transformation, in turn, makes Integration easier making it fully compatible with the next process.

 The last step is where you successfully load the data into its new destination i.e., Warehouse.
-This is a very crucial process.
-Indeed that needs proper precision.
-Well, the Data that needs to be loaded into the Warehouse are huge in number and need to be done at once.
+This is a very crucial process that needs proper precision.
+The data to be uploaded is usually humongous and needs to be handled with a pre-planned loading strategy depending on the type of data.
 Thus, this process must be fully optimized at the earliest to carry out the operation efficiently.
 Two basic methods to carry out the Load process are explained below.

 - Incremental Load: In case the amount of data is too large for it to be loaded in one go or where the actual updated records are very less but the whole data is very huge, we go with the incremental load.
 The batches of data are recorded and made sure no data is left in the stack, and the process is carried out smoothly.
 Further, this process, too, has subdivision depending on the increment type viz.
 Batch Increment Load & Streaming Increment Load.

 Challenges in the ETL Process